rchillyard/Number/README.md

 When performing any other operation, it's most convenient for the fuzz to be relative.
 It's not possible to combine two _Box_-shaped fuzzes: it would be possible if we allowed for trapezoids as well as rectangles, but that's far too complicated.
-So, whenever we combine fuzz (using convolution), we operate on _Gaussian_ PDFs which can easily be combined.
+So, whenever we combine fuzz (using convolution), we operate on _Gaussian_ PDFs, which can easily be combined.

 So, why is relative fuzz usually the best?
-Well consider scaling--multiplying by a constant.
+Well, consider scaling--multiplying by a constant.
 The relative fuzz doesn't change at all.
 In the following, $f$ is a constant factor.
 Let's assume that $y=fx$.